ualibweb/ui-calendar/README.md

 # ui-calendar

+# This work has been merged into the main `folio-org` repository; all future work should be done in that repository.

 Copyright (C) 2017-2022 The Open Library Foundation

 This software is distributed under the terms of the Apache License,